Austin Beutner: Early life and education

-In 2012 Beutner founded Vision To Learn, a; non-profit that provides children with free eye exams and free glasses by bringing its mobile eye clinics to schools and to other neighborhood youth and community organizations.
-Since 2012 Vision To Learn has helped more than 100,000 school kids with free eye exams and glasses.

-In March 2016, Beutner signed an amicus brief in support of The Deferred Action for Childhood Arrivals (DACA) expansion and the Deferred Action for Parents of Americans (DAPA) which would provide relief for millions of immigrant families and their communities.

-Career

 Finance

 After graduating in 1982 he went to work at Smith Barney as a financial analyst.
 At the age of 29, he became partner at The Blackstone Group.

 In 1996 Beutner co-founded Evercore Partners, an American independent investment banking advisory firm, with former Deputy Secretary of the Treasury Roger Altman.
 When Evercore went public (NYES-EVR) in 2006, the IPO reportedly made Beutner more than $100 million.

 Government

-After the fall of the Soviet Union, Beutner went to work for the U.S. State Department.
-The Clinton administration tapped him to lead a team into Russia and help transition them from communism to a free-market economy, including the decommission of weapons and other material.
+After the fall of the Soviet Union, Beutner went to work for the U.S. State Department on Russia issues.

 In January 2010, Beutner was appointed by Antonio Villaraigosa to be the first deputy mayor of Los Angeles, with oversight of twelve city agencies, including the Port of Los Angeles, Department of Water and Power and the Housing Authority, with over 17,000 employees.
-As deputy mayor he focused on making the city more business-friendly and streamlining permitting processes.
 In 2013, with Villaraigosa's term ending, Beutner launched a campaign to run for Mayor of Los Angeles, but dropped from the race after a year having captured only 2% of likely voters.
 The election was a year away when Beutner suspended his efforts.